-You will be writing Ember Day letters to the bishops four times each year in March, June, September and December.
-These letters are your opportunity to keep the bishops up to date about your own discernment and formation.
-You should definitely mention any major changes or events in your life, but feel free to include whatever information, concerns, questions, or discoveries you have encountered in your journey that you would like the bishops to know.
-The bishops do read your Ember Day letters.
+You will be writing Ember Day letters to the Bishop four times each year in March, June, September and December.
+These letters are your opportunity to keep the Bishop up to date about your own discernment and formation.
+You should definitely mention any major changes or events in your life, but feel free to include whatever information, concerns, questions, or discoveries you have encountered in your journey that you would like the Bishop to know.
+The Bishop does read your Ember Day letters.
 Please follow the format indicated in the sample letter in this handbook [Addendum C].
-Your letters will be kept confidential, read only by the bishops and the Canon for Ordained Vocations.
+Your letters will be kept confidential, read only by the Bishop and the Canon for Ordained Vocations.